This Day in History on 4th April

 1996: Supreme Court rules that political parties without audited accounts cannot take advantage of an election law that exempts tax expenditure on candidates.

-1997: World Bank Atlas for 1997 put India as the world’s fifth-largest economy in terms of purchasing power parity estimated around $1318 trillion.
+1997: World Bank Atlas for 1997 put India as the world’s fifth-largest economy in terms of purchasing power parity estimated at around $1318 trillion.

 1999: India routed China 5-0 in the Davis Cup Asia Oceania Group I second-round play-off in Calcutta.